The Intent of our Science Curriculum

 At The Willows we use Knowledge Organisers to help our children, and staff, ensure the key objectives are covered.

-Year 5 are learning about pollination and the parts of a flower.
+Year 5 studied pollination and the parts of a flower.
 We made and labelled a 3D model to help us remember how it all works.

 Year 3 are enjoying their new Geography topic 'Volcanoes and earthquakes'.
 They have been learning about volcanoes, what they are and how they are formed.
 To try and understand what happens when a volcano erupts, they created their very own volcano in a cup using...